sloveland/golden-mile/README.md

 > -- Samwise Gamgee

-Your epic journey needs to be recorded.
-Your story should be told.
+Your epic journey needs to be recorded, and your story should be told.
 Keep a journal, a blog, a spreadsheet, or moleskin - whatever it is, record your progress as you go along.

 This can be a spreadsheet record of time spent, a weekly blog, whatever feels comfortable to you.
-Whatever it is, keeping a record of your progress will help:
+Keeping a record of your progress will help:

 * Reflect on your learning - a quick mental review helps solidify what you've learned, which will definitely help you on future projects!
 * Solve problems - something about writing down your predicament puts it into a more logical form.
 Instead of keeping it nebulously in your head, writing it down will put it in more certain terms - something your problem-solving mind can work with.